drwwwww/Locali-Local-Explorer/README.md

-# Local Explorer 🌍
+# Locali - Local Explorer 🌍

-Local Explorer is a terminal-based Python tool that provides users with **real-time weather**, **local news**, and **upcoming events** for any city they enter.
+Locali is a terminal-based Python tool that provides users with **real-time weather**, **local news**, and **upcoming events** for any city they enter.
 It's a quick way to explore a city before a trip or just stay informed about your hometown.

 ---